dataquieR

 #

-# Alternatively, you may install the development version as described
+# currently, you should install the development version as described

 # on https://dataquality.ship-med.uni-greifswald.de/DownloadR.html